Viewbank - Yallambie

 Viewbank - Yallambie was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Viewbank-Yallambie has a higher level of cultural diversity than most local areas, with 27.2% of its population born overseas and 25.7% speaking a language other than English at home.
-Christianity is the dominant religion in Viewbank-Yallambie, comprising 47.3% of the population.
-However, Hinduism is more prevalent here compared to Greater Melbourne, making up 2.4% versus 1.9%.
+Viewbank-Yallambie has a higher cultural diversity than most local areas, with 27.2% of its population born overseas and 25.7% speaking languages other than English at home.
+Christianity is the predominant religion in Viewbank-Yallambie, accounting for 47.3%.
+Hinduism is overrepresented compared to Greater Melbourne, comprising 2.4% versus 1.9%.

 Frequently Asked Questions - Diversity